btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 kilgore-trout
 ```

-First, we launched a shell with its own `uts` namespace.
+First, we launched a Bourne shell with its own `uts` namespace.
 We then list out the hostname inherited from the parent, and then change it to "doody", because I'm a child.
-Then, we verify that it took and exit the shell (and the namespace).
+Then, we verify that it took and exited the shell (and the namespace).
 Lastly, we verify that the hostname on the host has not been changed.

 Ok, pretty simple stuff.
 Let's move on to a more interesting example.